![]() |

 Ball, with 336 men in nine (9) known companies, led by: VA 2nd Regiment led by Col. John Neville, Lt.
 Col. Nicholas

-companies, led by: VA 3rd Regiment led by Col. Nathaniel Gist with 252 men in
+known companies, led by: VA 3rd Regiment led by Col. Nathaniel Gist with 252 men in

 six (6) known companies, led by: Total Patriots Engaged - 6,577 Capt.
 Hugh Godwin - POW, Regiment Unknown Capt.
 William Richardson - POW, Regiment Unk |

-Maj.
-Gen. Henry Clinton - Commander British Regulars led by Maj.
-Gen. Alexander Leslie with the following breakdown: Light Infantry and Grenadiers: 1st Battalion of Light Infantry led by Lt.
+General Sir Henry Clinton - Commander Lt.
+Gen. Charles, Lord Cornwallis - 2nd in Command British Regulars led by Brigadier General Alexander Leslie with the following breakdown: Light Infantry and Grenadiers: 1st Battalion of Light Infantry led by Lt.
 Col. Robert Abercromby with 640 men in the following companies: 7th Regiment of Foot (Royal Fusiliers) Light Infantry Company - Capt.
 James W. Baille 22nd Regiment of Foot Light Infantry Company - Capt.
 William Raymond 33rd Regiment of Foot Light Infantry Company - Capt.
 William Gore 37th Regiment of Foot Light Infantry Company - Capt.
 Eyre Coote 42nd Regiment of Foot (Royal Highlanders) Light Infantry Company - Capt.
 George Dalrymple 54th Regiment of Foot Light Infantry Company - Capt.
 Eyre Power Trench 63rd Regiment of Foot Light Infantry Company - Capt.
 Bent Ball 70th Regiment of Foot Light Infantry Company - "Captain Unknown" 74th Regiment of Foot (Argyll Highlanders) Light Infantry Company - Capt.
 Campbell of Balnabie 2nd Battalion of Light Infantry led by Lt.
 Col. Thomas Dundas with 637 men in the following companies: 23rd Regiment of Foot Light Infantry Company - Capt.
 Lionel Smythe 38th Regiment of Foot Light Infantry Company - Capt.
 St. Lawrence Boyd 43rd Regiment of Foot Light Infantry Company - Capt.
 Charles MacLean 57th Regiment of Foot Light Infantry Company - Capt.
 James Graham 64th Regiment of Foot Light Infantry Company - Capt.
 William Snow 76th Regiment of Foot Light Infantry Company - Capt.
 James Fraser 80th Regiment of Foot Light Infantry Company - Capt.
 John Hathorne 84th Regiment of Foot Light Infantry Company - Capt.
 Ronald MacKinnon 1st Battalion of Grenadiers led by Lt.
 Col. Henry Hope with 611 men in the following companies: 7th Regiment of Foot (Royal Fusiliers) Grenadier Company - Capt.
 Walter Home 17th Regiment of Foot Grenadier Company - Capt.
 George Phillip Hooke 23rd Regiment of Foot Grenadier Company - Capt.
 Thomas Peter 33rd Regiment of Foot Grenadier Company - Capt.
 Hildebrand Oakes 37th Regiment of Foot Grenadier Company - Capt.
 Kenneth McKenzie 38th Regiment of Foot Grenadier Company - Capt.
 Matthew Millet 42nd Regiment of Foot Grenadier Company - Capt.
 John Peebles 43rd Regiment of Foot Grenadier Company - Capt.
 John Hatfield 2nd Battalion of Grenadiers led by Lt.
 Col. John Yorke with 526 men in the following companies: 22nd Regiment of Foot Grenadier Company - Capt.
 Henry Elwes 54th Regiment of Foot Grenadier Company - Capt.
 Stephen Broomfield 57th Regiment of Foot Grenadier Company - Capt.
 James Dalrymple 63rd Regiment of Foot Grenadier Company - "Captain Unknown" 64th Regiment of Foot Grenadier Company - Capt.
 Thomas Freeman 70th Regiment of Foot Grenadier Company - Capt.
 Thomas Dunbar 74th Regiment of Foot (Argyll Highlanders) Grenadier Company - Capt.
-Ludovick Colquhoun Royal Regiment of Artillery led by Maj.
-Peter Traille with
+Ludovick Colquhoun Royal Regiment of Artillery led by Major Peter Traille with

 200 men in the following three (3) battalions: Hesse-Kassel Artillery - Unknown Captain Slaves Employed in the Artillery - 154 Royal Navy Artillery led by Capt.
 George Keith Elphinstone in the following batteries: Fort Johnson Battery with 3 guns Fenwick Point Battery with 10 guns Number 2 Battery with 13 guns - Capt.
 Evans Number 6 Battery with hot shot - Capt.
 Lawson Number 7 Battery with 21 guns - Ensign Abbot Corps of Guides and Pioneers led by Col. Beverly Robinson

 von Benning and Lt.
 Col. Franz Kurtz, with the following officers: 60th Regiment of Foot (Royal Americans), 2nd Battalion - Capt.
 Benjamin Wickham with 45 men German Auxiliaries: Hesse-Kassel Garrision Regiment von Wissenbach led by Lt.
 Col. Fredrich von Porbeck.
-Hessian Grenadiers led by Maj.
-Gen. Henrich Julius von Kospoth with the following battalions: 1st Battalion - Lt.
-Col. Otto Wilhelm von Linsingen with 350 men 2nd Battalion - Col. Von Lengercke with 360 men 3rd Battalion - Col. Friedrich Heinrich von Schuter with 365 men 4th Battalion - Maj.
-Wilhelm Graff with 450 men Provincials (Loyalist Militia) led by Col. Edmund Fanning
+Hessian Grenadiers led by Major General Henrich Julius von Kospoth with the following battalions: 1st Battalion - Lt.
+Col. Otto Wilhelm von Linsingen with 350 men 2nd Battalion - Col. Von Lengercke with 360 men 3rd Battalion - Col. Friedrich Heinrich von Schuter with 365 men 4th Battalion - Major Wilhelm Graff with 450 men Provincials (Loyalist Militia) led by Col. Edmund Fanning

 men in the following five (5) known companies, led by: SC Royalists led by Col. Alexander Innes with: 1st Battalion led by Lt.
 Col. Joseph Robinson in the following